bolotnikov/gamedevland/docs/tower-defense.md

 Let's write down the algorithm of actions we need in this method to check the detection of opponents by towers:

-- For each tower created at the level
+- for each tower created at the level
-    - Check each created enemy
-        - If the enemy is detected by the tower
+    - find the first unit that fell into the tower’s fire zone
-            - Start attack
+        - if such a unit is found, we attack it

 Now let's implement this algorithm in the `Game.update` method: